Improving Language Model Prompting in Support of Semi-autonomous Task Learning: Experimental Methodology and Results

+Due to the time required to perform evaluations and knowledge required to make accurate judgements, manual evaluation was a limiting factor in our ability to perform larger-scale experiments that would explore more variations as well as larger sets of objects, contexts, and tasks.
+Future experiments could possibly rely on a crowd-sourcing service for evaluation now that we have established clear guidelines for evaluation.
+However, these smaller-scale experiments provide sufficient data to analyze effects of prompt variations for a small set of task domains, informing areas for future exploration.

-A set of objects (and features) were defined for each task/domain pair, including some overlapping objects (objects for ``tidy conference room'' were presented in Table \ref{tab:conference_room_objects}).
-The other task domains include similar common objects, such as a carton of milk and a box of napkins.
-Additionally, a desired or preferred set of steps (``gold standard'') was developed for each item to enable relevance ratings (a plastic bottle should be recycled; a paper cup should be placed in the trash, etc.) In each task domain, we varied the number of prompt examples (1-3) and the LLM temperature (0.0, 0.3, 0.8).
+A set of objects (and features) were defined for each task/domain pair (objects for ``tidy conference room'' were presented in Table \ref{tab:conference_room_objects}).
+The other task domains include similar common objects, such as a carton of milk and a box of napkins, and some objects are used in multiple task contexts (a ``plate'' in both the kitchen and banquet tasks; a ``paper cup'' in both the kitchen and conference room, etc.).
+In each task domain, we varied the number of prompt examples (1-3) and the LLM temperature (0.0, 0.3, 0.8).
 For temperatures greater than 0, we retrieved the best 3 responses from the LLM.
 All experiments were conducted using GPT-3 model \emph{text-davinci-001}.

-The primary data was generated using the terse language style, full object features, and partial situation context.
+The primary results were generated using the terse language style, full object features, and partial situation context.
 A secondary experiment that addresses variations on the provided context and object features is discussed in section \ref{section:result-context}.

 Figure~\ref{fig:results_domains} shows the overall results for each task domain for all variations tested.
 For all results we report the mean percentage of responses that are reasonable, interpretable, and situationally relevant.
 This figure, and others, also includes the percentage of responses that were both situationally relevant and interpretable.
 This condition reflects the percentage of responses that the agent could use to learn the task successfully with no other support.
 Over 60\% of the responses for the ``tidy conference room'' domain were both situationally relevant and interpretable, compared to around 40\% for the two other task domains.
+These results show significant opportunity to exploit LLMs for agent task learning, but also need for further improvement.
+Subsequent sections highlight how variations in the prompting strategy can improve the interpretability, relevance, and reasonableness of responses.